ramp-eu/Central_Sensing_and_Perception/doc/docs/user/api.md

   name "IMLlab"
 )
 ```
-Maybe you need to set the treshold of the image to have all the obstacle visible also in rviz, as was the case with this png file, since Stage has different tresholds for occupied pixels.
+Maybe you need to set the threshold of the image to have all the obstacle visible also in rviz, as was the case with this png file, since Stage has different thresholds for occupied pixels.

-#Map updates
+# <a name="mapupdates">Map updates</a>

 The map updates are the downsampled laser points to the fine resolution grid, e.g. 0.1 m cell size, which are not mapped in the initial map.
 It is supposed that there is no moving obstacles in the environment, only the static ones that are not mapped in the initial map.